emmawalshdev/The-Book-bar/testing.md

         - Thanks to the code institute slack channel for assistance on this.
         ![Code from Slack](assets/images/readmeFiles/modalCodeHelp.PNG)

-2. Clicking on five star rating bar causes a page to jump.
+2. Clicking on the five-star rating bar causes a page to jump.
     - Issue:
-        - When adding a review, a five star rating bar was created.
-On click of this, the page immediately jumped to the top.
-Ideally, the star rating would become sticky after clicking and the page remain in position.
+        - When adding a review, adding a star rating is required.
+On click of a star, the page immediately jumped back up to the top of the page.
+Ideally, the star rating would become sticky after clicking and the page would remain in position.

     - Resolution:
-        - After researching, I discovered that the reload bevhavior was caused by a line of CSS code.
+        - After researching, I discovered that the reload behavior was caused by a line of CSS code.
         - The following code line was removed ```top:-9999px ```
         - Thank you to Pravin Waychal on stack overflow for assisting on this.
             - [Code from Slack](https://stackoverflow.com/questions/22881587/prevent-page-to-go-back-on-top-when-selecting-a-star-rating)

 3. Invalid color incorrectly applied to select dropdown field.
     - Issue:
-        - The select dropdown field is required in the 'add a book' and 'edit book' page templates.
+        - The select dropdown field is required in the Add a book and Edit book page templates.
 Even when a selection was made, the invalid class was applied.

     - Resolution:
-        - Custom Jquery was added to prevent correct this behaviour.
+        - Custom Jquery was added to correct this behavior.
         - Thank you to code institute for providing this insight as part of the Milestone Three curriculum.

-4. Delay on modal pop-up.
+4. Delay on all modal pop-ups.
     - Issue:
         - A large delay between clicking on the modal trigger element and the modal pop-up was apparent.
-With this, it was not clear if the modal trigger was working correctly.
+With this, it was not clear if submission/deletion or cancellation had been successful.

     - Resolution:
-        - After researching, I discovered that the modal had not been initialised correctly.
+        - After researching, I discovered that the modal had not been initialized correctly.
         - I solved this by adding the following code: ```$('#modal1').modal().modal('open');```
         - Thank you to Denis Tsoi on stack overflow for assisting on this.
             - [Code from Slack](https://stackoverflow.com/questions/42430062/materialize-model-not-working)

 5. Problematic URL structures.
     - Issue:
-        - For each book the content creater or 'admin' user can edit the data.
-All book data is editable.
+        - For each book, data is editable by the content creator or 'admin' user.
-        - The book title is passed to the URL for the bookpage.
+        - At the time, the book title was passed into the book page URL.
-        - If a user updated the book name, upon submission the bookpage re-loaded.
-This caused a Jinja error, due to the change in data.
+        - If a user updated the book title, upon submission they would be redirected to the book page.
+        - The redirect caused a Jinja error.
+The URL was now invalid due to the changed book title.

     - Resolution:
-        - The book title was removed from the URL.
+        - The book title was removed from the book page URL.
-        - The book _id was instead passed to the URL.
-As this data would not be updated in the edit page, this ensures that the no issues occur.
+        - The book _id was instead passed to the book page URL.
+        - This ensured that no URL issues could occur, as each ID is pernament to a document.

 6. Deleting a genre when this is required for each book.
     - Issue:
-        - As part of CRUD operations, the 'admin' user needs to be able to delete a genre.
+        - As part of the CRUD operations, the 'admin' user needs to be able to delete a genre.
         - Once deleted, the genre_id also gets deleted in all books where it is featured.
-        - Genre is a required field to 'add a book'.
-If the user tried to edit a book with a deleted genre, the select dropdown field is strangely preselected to a random existing genre.
+        - If the user tried to edit a book with a deleted genre, the select dropdown field is strangely preselected to a random existing genre.

     - Resolution:
         - An 'I'm not sure' option was added to the genre dropdown field.
-        - This genre was hidden on the 'manage genres' page and on the 'bookpage'.
+        - This genre was hidden on the Manage genres page and the Book page.
         - Once a genre is deleted, the genre_id in the book document is replaced with the genre_id for the 'I'm not sure' document.
-        - As this is hidden elsewhere in the site, the value is only visable from within the 'edit book' page.
+        - As this is hidden elsewhere in the site, the value is only visible from within the Edit book page.

 #### Unsolved
 - No unsolved bugs are currently recorded.